 What is MedicineInsight?

-MedicineInsight is a quality improvement program developed and managed by NPS MedicineWise with funding from the Australian Government Department of Health.
-MedicineInsight allows GPs to reflect on their own patterns of prescribing and patient care, and compare these with other GPs in their practice.
-These can be benchmarked at local, regional and national levels.
-Participating practices are offered customised quality improvement activities that support alignment with best practice and identify key areas for improvement.
+MedicineInsight is a quality improvement program developed and managed by NPS MedicineWise with funding from the Australian Government Department of Health to support quality improvement in Australian primary care and the post-market surveillance of medicines.
+MedicineInsight allows GPs to reflect on their own patterns of prescribing and patient care and compare these with other GPs in their practice.
+These may be benchmarked at local, regional and national levels.
+Participating practices are offered customised quality improvement recommendations that support alignment with best practice and identify key areas for improvement which benefit patients.

-Insights from primary care are drawn from the aggregated clinical data of all participating general practices.
-These insights can be used by policymakers, health systems and health professionals.
-By responding to the identified evidence gaps in primary health care, MedicineInsight is improving clinical practice and health outcomes in Australia.
+Insights from primary care are drawn from the patient records drawn from all participating general practices.
+These insights do not rely on individuals being identified, but once the data are combined, they can be used by policy makers, researchers, health systems and health professionals.
+By identifying evidence gaps in primary health care, MedicineInsight aims to improve clinical practice.